Solved: How HR managers can make working from home work

 Until the coronavirus pandemic came to call, many companies' human resources departments were debating whether to allow remote working.
 Now, the decision has been made -- virtually overnight -- with social distancing mandates.
 You're not likely to see much pushback, given that 99% of respondents to a recent Buffer survey want to work at home during some of their career.

-How do you prepare to work at home during a pandemic?
+How do you prepare for a work at home job during a pandemic?

 Technology is key.
 Become best friends with the IT department and stress that these chaotic weeks are the best times to keep things simple rather than roll out new infrastructure.
 Make sure all employees have company laptops with the same, up-to-date software (unless you're using the cloud), even if it's speedier to reimburse their purchases.

-Work with IT on a PDF of security protocols, and a refresher on cybersecurity for less-secure home networks, to ward off increasing cyberattacks.
+Work with IT on a PDF of security protocols, and a refresher on cybersecurity for less secure home-based networks, to ward off increasing cyberattacks.
 Also decide on your firm's preferred apps for instant messaging and video meetings, such as Slack, Google Meet/Chat, Microsoft Teams, GoToMeeting and WeChat.
 Provide remote-working tips and tricks for both employees and managers, such as Microsoft's.

 Flexibility for work-at-home employees is crucial, not only because workers prefer it, but because the change in work environment is stressful enough.
 Employees who have children and spouses at home may need to shift their usual hours to allow for at-home schooling or to avoid competing conference calls.
 Assure them it's OK, and facilitate any changes with their managers if necessary.

-Consider allowing part-time hours or adding paid sick leave like Google and Facebook have for parents who can't juggle work and children at the same time.
+Consider changing full-time houts to part-time, or adding paid sick leave like Google and Facebook have for parents who can't juggle work and children at the same time.

 Communication can't be stressed enough, especially between employees and line managers.
 No one wants to feel isolated and uninformed.
 During this stressful time, ensure that a top executive addresses all employees every week via email or video calls, praising their efforts and updating them honestly on the company's plans and processes.